codeforequity-at/botium-connector-google-assistant/README.md

 ## Connecting Google Assistant SDK to Botium

-### 1. Prepare googleConfig.json
+### 1. Prepare googleConfig.json (Google credentials)

-* Configure your action (See steps 1-4 [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account))
+* Configure an Actions Console project (See [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/config-dev-project-and-account))
+* Register a Device Model (See [here](https://developers.google.com/assistant/sdk/guides/service/python/embed/register-device)) and download the OAuth 2.0 credentials file
+    * Rename the file to _googleConfig.json_
+    * You can download the credentials [here](https://console.developers.google.com/apis/credentials) as well
     * If you dont see device registrations while configuring your action, then check [this](https://stackoverflow.com/questions/50313261/actions-on-google-not-showing-device-registration-option) or [this](https://github.com/actions-on-google/actions-on-google-testing-nodejs/issues/4)
-    * After step 4, continue with _Register Model_ on the Device registration tab
-    * Download the credentials and place them in a file _googleConfig.json_ (https://console.developers.google.com/apis/credentials)
-* Continue with steps 5 and 6 in the link from above
-* Prepare Botium Capabilities (see next section)

 ### 2. Run the "Botium Connector Google Actions Initialization Tool"